Myddleware/moodle-local_myddleware/README.md

-This Moodle 's module is not requeired to connect Myddleware and Moodle.
-It is requiered only if you want to read the last access and completion of Moodle 's users.
+This Moodle 's module is not required to connect Myddleware and Moodle.
+It is required only if you want to read the last access and completion of Moodle 's users.

 How to connect Myddleware and Moodle : http://community.myddleware.com/index.php/connector-guide/#moodle